JensLe97/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple console game of "Tic Tac Toe" for 1 or 2 players
+Simple console and gui game of "Tic Tac Toe" for 1 or 2 players